zuozhenggh/learning-library/sprints/data-management/sprint-sql/uncompress-data/uncompress-data.md

-# How can I disable table compression in Oracle database?
+# How can I disable table compression in the Oracle database?

 Duration: 1 minute